yurisuika/Zehn/README.md

 If things crash because of the class moving or fail to load, press F5 to refresh the client (this may require dev mode).

 #### To-Do
-- Most things on the overlay
+- Overlay Web Browser
 - Notifications
-- Replace PNG icons with Segoe MDL2 Assets font glyphs or SVG maybe
+- Replace PNG icons with Segoe MDL2 Assets font glyphs or SVG maybe?
 - Implement Reveal
 - Figure out to implement Reveal on stuff that isn't initially loaded
 - Figure out why text rendering is so much blurrier than in UWP apps???